oracle/graal/sulong/docs/contributor/INTEROP.md

 The native `NULL` pointer responds with `true`, all other native pointers respond with `false`.

+### `hasIdentity`, `isIdentical`

+All pointers have an identity, so `hasIdentity` always returns `true`.
+Pointers are considered identical if they point exactly to the same thing.
+This is exposing the comparison operation from bitcode (e.g. `==` in C) to foreign languages.

+Pointers that point to foreign objects are considered identical if the foreign objects are `isIdentical`, and they point to the same offset inside the foreign object.
+If the foreign object doesn't support identity, they are considered identical if they are exactly the same object.

 ## What messages are sent for LLVM operations on foreign objects

 Foreign objects are represented as pointers.
 The foreign objects can be accessed